esfoobar/dataScience-python3/README.md

 Exercises for the Udemy course with Frank Kane

-To start the Jupyter Notebook do: `jupyter notebook`k
+To start the Jupyter Notebook do: `jupyter notebook`